 A speeding ticket costs much more than just a fine.
 A driver who is ticketed for speeding can expect an upfront cost of $150 to $600.
 But each ticket also comes with a mandatory state surcharge of $88.
 Then there are the points: Whenever the total number of points on one’s license reaches six or more, the DMV will issue a Driver Responsibility Assessment (DRA) fee.
 The DRA is separate from and in addition to the fine for speeding.
 It costs $300 plus $75 for each point over six.
 Paying a speeding ticket also means it will appear on one’s driving record and thus result in a large hike in insurance premiums.
 That increase, which can cost hundreds of dollars, will typically last for 36 months or more.
 Speeding tickets also mean points and the potential for license suspension.

 Speeding Tickets Data from Brooklyn, NY

-Because Brooklyn is part of the Traffic Violations Bureau, drivers who get a speeding ticket there must either fight the charges at trial or plead guilty.
+Because Brooklyn is part of the Traffic Violations Bureau, drivers who get a speeding ticket must either fight the charges at trial or plead guilty.
 This is not an easy task, as the TVB does not allow negotiations or plea bargain deals—a driver is either guilty of the charge or not guilty!
 Worse, 95% of all speeding tickets written in Brooklyn end in a conviction.
-It is critical to contact a skilled New York traffic ticket attorney who can strategize as to the best way to approach the ticket.
+This is why it’s important to contact a skilled New York traffic ticket attorney who can strategize the best way to approach the ticket.